akueisara/photo-gallery-challenge/README.md

 Compile and run the app via Android Studio.

-*For convenience, there is pre-compiled APK also included in the `./BUILD` folder*
+*For convenience, there is pre-compiled APK also included in the [release](https://github.com/akueisara/photo-gallery-challenge/releases) page*

 ## Roadmap for improvements:

-* Add more Unit testing with *JVM testing* and *Instrumented testing*
+* Add more local and instrumented unit tests
 * Implement a search bar
 * 'Like' / 'Unlike' or 'add to favorites' function